$FastDoc$: Domain-Specific Fast Continual Pre-training Technique using Document-Level Metadata and Taxonomy: Framework

-Our specific design choices help in the following manner - (a) Freezing the sentence embeddings while training the encoder with document-level loss helps in achieving fast pre-training. (b) While a hierarchical encoder could also have used the document-level loss, the lower-level encoder using token inputs would be directly used for fine-tuning, but this encoder would learn less robust pre-training task-specific, semantic features as compared to the higher-level encoder \cite{prob_bert, probe_qa}.
+Our specific design choices help in the following manner - (a) Freezing the sentence embeddings while training the encoder with document-level loss helps in achieving fast pre-training, (b) While a hierarchical encoder could also have used the document-level loss, the lower-level encoder using token inputs would be directly used for fine-tuning, but this encoder would learn less robust pre-training task-specific, semantic features as compared to the higher-level encoder \citep{prob_bert, probe_qa}.
 Our design trains the higher-level encoder to make the best use of pre-training loss.
 Next, we describe the pre-training loss functions in great detail.
+The inter-operability of input token and sentence embeddings is reasoned via several experiments in Section \ref{sec:whyfpdm} and \textbf{\emph{Section \ref{FT_supp} of Appendix.}}